its2easy/animate-images/readme.md

 For example, &lt;canvas width="800" height="400"&gt;, image 1200x600, canvas has css max-width="500px".
-Image will be scaled to 800x400 inside canvas and fully visible, canvas on the page will be displayed 500px x 250px
+Image will be scaled to 800x400 inside canvas and fully visible, canvas on the page will be displayed 500px x 250px.

-On page resize sizes will be recalculated automatically, but if canvas is resized by script, call `instance.updateCanvas()`
+After page resize, the sizes will be recalculated automatically, but if canvas was resized by script, call `instance.updateCanvas()`

 ## <a name="options"></a>Options